+- 8. Select a menu item:

+- "All doors" Press the button once to unlock the entire vehicle.

+- ▶ "Driver's door"

-- Press and hold the button until the display changes. - 8.
-Briefly press the button to select: - Press the button once to unlock only the driver's door and the fuel filler flap.
+Press the button once to unlock only the driver's door and the fuel filler flap.

+Press the button twice to unlock the